-Construct the DMS to display at least three lines of text that, when installed, are clearly visible and legible to a person with 20 / 20 corrected vision from a distance of 900 feet in advance of the DMS at an eye height of 3.5 feet along the axis.
+Construct the DMS to display at least three lines of text that, when installed, are clearly visible and legible to a person with 20/20 corrected vision from a distance of 900 feet in advance of the DMS at an eye height of 3.5 feet along the axis.

-When displaying three lines, each line must display at least 10 equally spaced and equally sized alphanumeric individual characters.
+When displaying three lines, each line must display at least 15 equally spaced and equally sized alphanumeric individual characters.
 Each character must be at least 18 inches in height and composed from a luminous dot matrix.
-Provide an entire LED matrix that is a minimum of 27 pixels high and 60 pixels wide.
+The entire LED matrix shall be at the minimum 27 pixels high and 90 pixels wide.